Starting the Licensure Process

 Licensed in Another U.S. Jurisdiction (Reciprocity)

-• You may submit fingerprints prior to taking the CSE.
+• You may submit fingerprints at any time.

 • Candidates outside California must request hard cards for fingerprint submission.